Plant Science

 The Bakersfield College Plant Science program is a comprehensive program that provides students with a solid foundation in the principles of plant biology and agricultural production.
 This two-year program includes courses in plant anatomy, plant physiology, soil science, pest management, and irrigation systems, among others.
 Students have the opportunity to gain hands-on experience through laboratory work.
 Graduates with the Plant Science Associates Degree and students earning a Certificate of Achievement are equipped with the knowledge and skills to pursue a variety of careers in the plant science industry, such as crop management, greenhouse management, and agricultural research.

-Plant science is a branch of biology that focuses on the study of plants, including their structure, function, growth, reproduction, and interactions with the environment.
+Plant science is a branch of biology that focuses on the study of plants for human use, including their structure, function, growth, reproduction, and interactions with the environment.
 It encompasses a broad range of topics, from the molecular and cellular mechanisms of plant growth and development to the ecology and evolution of plant communities.
 Plant scientists use a variety of tools and techniques to study plants, including genetics, genomics, biochemistry, microscopy, and field observations.
 The knowledge gained from plant science research is applied to a variety of fields, including agriculture, forestry, horticulture, biotechnology, and environmental conservation.

 Is Plant Science right for Me?